dominique-unruh/qrhl-tool/README.md

 ## Installation

 Simply unpack `qrhl.zip`.
-This will create a directory called `qrhl-0.6alpha`.
+This will create a directory called `qrhl-snapshot`.

-In the `qrhl-0.6alpha` directory, edit the file `qrhl-tool.conf`:
+In the `qrhl-snapshot` directory, edit the file `qrhl-tool.conf`:
 Add the configuration keys `isabelle-home = <where you unpackaged Isabelle2019>` and `afp-home = <where you unpackaged AFP>`.